 - Tracking State and Federal Legislation: FPF tracks, analyzes, and, as needed, provides comments on state and federal student privacy legislation.
 FPF members have access to our state legislation tracking sheet for each legislative year.

-- Annual Parent Survey: FPF conducts a survey of parents each year about their perceptions on technology and student data use.
+- Parent Surveys: FPF conducts a survey of parents each year about their perceptions on technology and student data use.
 The surveys are designed to gain a better understanding of what public school parents actually know and want concerning the use of technology and data within the educational system.
 FPF conducted our inaugural survey in 2015, Beyond the Fear Factor, and published our second survey, Beyond One Classroom, in 2016.

 - FPF published the Parents’ Guide to Student Data Privacy in partnership with ConnectSafely and the National PTA; the document is a valuable tool for parents to communicate with schools, providing easy-to-understand descriptions of a student’s (or parents’) rights to educational data under relevant laws.
 The Parents Guide is available in English and Spanish.